foucar/CASS/README.md

     -r

 Results of PostProcessors can optionally be saved to either a root or a hdf5 file.
-One has to enable these options in cass_myconfiq.pri Refer to @ref compiling for more details.
+One has to enable these options in cass_myconfiq.pri Refer to @ref cassinstall for more details.
 The filename has to be given in the PostProcessor setup in the ini file.